|

 How to read these timetables: Read downwards.
 Each column of times is a train you can take.
 A horizontal line means you need to change trains.

-How to check these train times: You can heck Vilnius-Riga-Valga-Tallinn times at ltglink.lt.
+How to check these train times: Check Vilnius-Riga-Valga-Tallinn times at ltglink.lt.
 You can also check Riga-Valga at vivi.lv, click EN for English top left.
-You can check Valga-Tallinn times at elron.ee, click EN for English top right.
+Check Valga-Tallinn times at elron.ee, click EN for English top right.
 In Estonian, Riga = Riia.
-Times may vary, always check.
+Times sometimes vary, always check.

 How much does it cost?